lcarlaw/meso/README.md

 Important log files will be located in the `logs` directory.
 These can all be monitored in-line with `tail -f *.log`. `process.py` will run after model data has been successfully downloaded, and will output placefiles in the `output` directory.
 These files will automatically time match in GR, with an update occurring at :15 and :45.

 ##  Adding parameters
 Parameters to be output as placefiles are defined in the config file in the `SCALAR_PARAMS` and `VECTOR_PARAMS` dictionaries.
 Base plot style specifications in the `contourconfigs` and `barbconfigs` dictionaries are overridden by individual entries in the `PLOTCONFIGS` dictionary.

-Important calculation functions are stored in `sharptab.calcs` and `sharptab.derived`.
+Parameter calculations are performed in `sharptab.calcs`.
+Currently, parameter processing requires the addition of an if block in function `worker` with a string that exactly matches a dictionary key specified in either `SCALAR_PARAMS` or `VECTOR_PARAMS`.
+For information on how to add SHARPpy calculations, see the [SHARPpy Scripting documentation](https://sharppy.github.io/SHARPpy/scripting.html), but note that not all of SHARPpy's original functionalities are available in this jitted form.
+Calculations should be added as a function in `sharptab.derived`.

 ## Creating an archived case